Skip to content

 Self-distillation collapse when fed back as offline signal.
 Paired (wrong, corrected) examples derived from a model's own failures, then fed back as preference data, risk distribution collapse — see anti-reward-hacking.
 External oracle guidance is what keeps the corrected step out of the model's prior.

 Start with the offline-signal use.
-Aggregating pairs into a preference dataset is lower-stakes than rerouting live traffic through CRS-driven repair, and composes with incident-to-eval synthesis — each repair becomes a regression case automatically.
+Aggregating pairs into a preference dataset is lower-stakes than rerouting live traffic through CRS-driven repair, and composes with incident-to-eval synthesis.

 Combine with stage decomposition.
-Trajectory decomposition tells you which stage a population fails in.
-CausalFlow tells you which step a single trajectory failed at and what would have fixed it.
-Use the population view to pick where to invest; use CRS to extract supervision from individual failures.
+Trajectory decomposition tells you which stage a population fails in; CausalFlow tells you which step a single trajectory failed at and what would have fixed it.
+Use the population view to choose where to invest; use CRS to extract supervision per failure.